Action on Disability youth service supports young disabled people from 11-25 to have fun, learn new skills and challenge themselves.

 Places will only be provided to members on the AoD Youth Programme mailing list.
 To be added to the mailing list young people need to have completed a membership form.
 Membership forms are available through the office or download one from the documents section of the website.

 On receipt of a membership form, we will assess the needs of each young person to determine the level of support required at the service.
+We will make contact and arrange to meet with the young person to discuss options further.
 It is important to note that young people with high and/or complex needs may need additional support.

 All places are allocated on a programme by programme basis.
 Young people on the mailing list will be contacted by post with instructions on how to book a place.
 This is normally 5 weeks prior to each offer.